maxwolf621/AZ/az-104/Test/pictures.md

 ![alt text](image-551.png)

 Solutions

-You create a Basic SKU public IP address, associate the address to the network interface of VM1, and then start VM1.
+:x: You create a Basic SKU public IP address, associate the address to the network interface of VM1, and then start VM1.

-You create a Standard SKU public IP address, associate the address to the network interface of VM1, and then stop VM2.
+:x: You create a Standard SKU public IP address, associate the address to the network interface of VM1, and then stop VM2.

 :o: You create two Standard SKU public IP addresses and associate a Standard SKU public IP address to the network interface of each virtual machine.

+:a: :

 You can only attach virtual machines that are in the same location and on the same virtual network as the LB.
 Virtual machines must have a standard SKU public IP or no public IP.